ianychoi/oss-enterprise/docs/maintainer-guide.md

 An Open Source project is stronger when it has an active and passionate community.
 However, it can be challenging for new contributors to get started.
 Here are a few tips to help you build a stronger community:

 - Add labels such as `good-first-PR` or `help-wanted` to Issues and Pull Requests to encourage contributions
-- Hold virtual office hours for your project to allow the community to connect and discuss challenging problems
+- Hold virtual office hours for your project and/or regularly update FAQ to allow the community to connect and discuss challenging problems
 - Create great documentation that helps users understand how to use your project, this will make community support a useful task for new contributors
 - Add a roadmap to your project so others can see where it is heading
 - Celebrate contributions by listing contributors in your repository or on the project website